HenryHorse/Catan/README.md

 # How to Run
 Run the catan.py file and you should see the board pop up.
 You can reset the board to a different initial configuration using the 'r' key, and can run each bot's turn one at a time using the space bar.
 The terminal displays what the bot did during that move.
 You can execute the entire game (all turns) at once by hitting the 'x' key.

+# File Overview
+board.py contains functions that aid in creating and initializing the board data structure evaluation.py contains functions that evaluate locations on the board as potential building spots game.py contains the class representing the game state helpers.py contains two helper functions for finding values in a dictionary main.py creates a new board and starts running the simulation with PyGame models.py contains various data structures such as TileVertex and RoadVertex representing game characteristics player.py contains the class representing each player's state turn.py contains the function that determines the actions each player can take each turn

 ## Contributors

 - Shayan Daijavad